wevm/wagmi/rfcs/001-deterministic-states-and-caching.md

 The `loading` flag will be removed in favour of the following set of deterministic states:

+- `isIdle`: A flag to indicate that the promise has not yet been invoked.
-- `isLoading`: A flag to indicate that the mutation is loading
+- `isLoading`: A flag to indicate that the promise is loading
-- `isSuccess`: A flag to indicate the data has been mutated successfully.
+- `isSuccess`: A flag to indicate the data has been promise has been resolved.
 - `isError`: A flag to indicate that an error was thrown

 ### `useConnect`